Prosatt and hashing

 If you don't have a PC with 7-zip, the easiest way to check the hash of a file is to upload it to a website that can calculate a hash.
 For example, you can use the following website:

-You can select the file for which you want to calculate the checksum and drag it to the "Drop File Here" box.
-You can also click on the words "Drop File Here" to browse for a file on your system.
-After you do this, the website will provide the SHA-256 hash in the field called “output”.
+You can select the file for which you want to calculate the checksum and drag it to the ‘Drop File Here’ box.
+You can also click on the words ‘Drop File Here’ to browse to a file on your system.
+After you have done this, the website returns the SHA-256 hash in the field called ‘output’.

-We hope that after this explanation, you can get started with Prosatt's general conditions without any problems!
+We hope this explanation will help you get started with Prosatt's terms and conditions without any problems!